Skip to content

 • Cache is within grace period.

-• Either the server is not responding, or the request comes without a session cookie (anonymous user).
+• Either the server isn't responding, or the request comes without a session cookie (anonymous user).

-Serving grace is not always allowed by default because:
+Serving grace isn't always allowed by default because:

-• It is a safe default.
-Even if just for anonymous users, stale cache can easily be confusing during acceptance testing.
+• It's a safe default.
+Even if for anonymous users, stale cache can be confusing during acceptance testing.

 Customizing stale cache handling

-If you want to use grace handling for logged-in users as well, you can adapt the provided VCL to add a condition for opting out if the request has a cookie and the path contains REST API prefix to make sure the Back Office is not negatively affected.
+If you want to use grace handling for logged-in users as well, you can adapt the provided VCL to add a condition for opting out if the request has a cookie and the path contains REST API prefix to make sure the back office isn't negatively affected.

 If you want to disable grace mode, you can adapt the VCL to do hard instead of soft purges, or set grace/stale time to 0s.